-- 4.1.1 Brendan Broderick, to be appointed as a Special Education Teacher at Oliver Middle School effective August 31, 2022.
-Emergency Covid-19 certificates in Students with Disabilities Grades 7-12 and ELA Grades 7-12.
-Probationary period August 31, 2022 through August 30, 2026.
+- 4.1.1 Kristin Barber, to be appointed as a one year Instructional Coach at Ginther School effective September 5, 2023 through June 30, 2024.
+Permanent certificate in Nursery, Kindergarten, Grades 1-6 and a professional certificate in Literacy Birth Grade 6.
+Annual salary \$66,784. - 4.1.2 Amber Nellett, to be appointed as a Music Teacher at Barclay School effective September 5, 2023.
+Initial certificate in Music.
+Probationary period September 5, 2023 through September 4, 2027.
 This expiration date is tentative and conditional only.
 In order to be eligible and considered for tenure the employee must meet all requirements of Educational Law and corresponding regulations.
-Annual salary \$40,800. - 4.1.2 Brittany Hill, to be appointed as an English Teacher at Oliver Middle School effective August 31, 2022.
-Initial certificates in ELA Grades 7-12 and Students with Disabilities Grades 7-12.
-PEL recall probationary period August 31, 2022 through December 19, 2023.
+Annual salary \$45,314. - 4.1.3 Sophie DePalma, to be appointed as a Speech Teacher effective September 5, 2023 through June 30, 2024.
+Pending certificate in Speech and Language Disabilities.
+Probationary period September 5, 2023 through September 4, 2027.
 This expiration date is tentative and conditional only.
-In order to be eligible and considered for tenure the employee must meet all requirements of Educational Law and corresponding regulations. - 4.1.3 Austin Reed, to be appointed a long term substitute Technology Teacher at the high school retro active March 21, 2022 through June 24, 2022.
-Pending certificate in Physical Education.
-Annual salary \$37,100. (prorated \$12,799). - 4.1.4 James Wallington, to be appointed as a long term substitute Math Teacher at Oliver Middle School retro active March 30, 2022 through June 24, 2022.
-COVID-19 certificate in Social Studies Grades 7-12.
-Annual salary \$37,100 (prorated \$11,501). - 4.1.5 Michelle Wood, to be appointed as a long term substitute Kindergarten Teacher effective August 31, 2022 through June 30, 2023.
-Permanent certificates in Pre-K, Kindergarten and Grades 1-6 and Special Education.
-Annual salary \$40,800. - 4.1.6 Sofia Palmieri, to be appointed as a long term substitute Kindergarten Teacher effective August 31, 2022 through June 30, 2023.
-Pending certificates in Childhood Education Grades 1-6, Students with Disabilities Grades 1-6, and Early Childhood Birth Grade 2.
-Annual salary \$39,000. - 4.1.7 Keishla Santiago Madera, to be appointed as a LOTE Teacher at the High School effective August 31, 2022.
-Emergency COVID-19 certificates in Spanish Grades 7-12 and Students with Disabilities Grades 7-12.
-Probationary period August 31, 2022 through August 30, 2026.
-This expiration date is tentative and conditional only.
 In order to be eligible and considered for tenure the employee must meet all requirements of Educational Law and corresponding regulations.
-Annual salary \$39,000. - 4.1.8 Brooklynn Hill, to be appointed as a Special Education Teacher at the High School effective August 31, 2022.
-Pending certificates in Students with Disabilities Grades 7-12, Social Studies Grades 7-12, and Grades 5-6 extension.
-Probationary period August 31, 2022 through August 30, 2026.
+Annual salary \$42,700. - 4.1.4 Jamie Thomas, to be appointed as a part time (0.3 FTE) Physical Therapist effective September 11, 2023.
+Annual salary \$43,554 (prorated \$12,805). (pending fingerprint clearance) - 4.1.5 Sarah Luteyn, to be appointed as a long-term substitute Literacy Teacher at Ginther School effective September 5, 2023 through June 30, 2024.
+Covid-19 certificates in Childhood Education Grades 1-6 and Students with Disabilities Grades 1-6.
+Annual salary \$41,718. - 4.1.6 Sarah Saverino, to be appointed as a long-term substitute Literacy Teacher at Ginther School effective September 5, 2023, through June 30, 2024.
+Professional certificates in Literacy Birth Grade 6 and Childhood Education Grades 1-6.
+Annual salary \$43,554. - 4.1.7 Amanda Eggleton, to be appointed as a School Social Worker at the High School effective September 5, 2023.
+Provisional certificate as a school social worker.
+Probationary period September 5, 2023 through September 4, 2027.
 This expiration date is tentative and conditional only.
 In order to be eligible and considered for tenure the employee must meet all requirements of Educational Law and corresponding regulations.
-Annual salary \$39,000. - 4.1.9 Sean Alonzo, to be appointed as a Special Education Teacher at the High School effective August 31, 2022.
-Pending certificates in Students with Disabilities Grades 7-12 and Social Studies Grades 7-12.
-Probationary period August 31, 2022 through August 30, 2026.
+Annual salary \$46,220. - 4.1.8 Jeffrey Taylor, to be appointed as a Special Education teacher at the High School effective September 5, 2023.
+Professional Certificates in Students with Disabilities Grades 7-12 and Social Studies Grades 7-12.
+Probationary period September 5, 2023 through September 4, 2027.
 This expiration date is tentative and conditional only.
 In order to be eligible and considered for tenure the employee must meet all requirements of Educational Law and corresponding regulations.
-Annual salary \$48,719.
+Annual salary \$55,224.